rooklift/nibbler/README.md

 *Nibbler* is intended to be somewhat like [Lizzie](https://github.com/featurecat/lizzie), but for [Leela Chess Zero](https://github.com/LeelaChessZero/lc0).
 In other words, it is a GUI that runs a single engine (in our case, Lc0) constantly, displaying opinions about the current position.

+For prebuilt binary releases, see the [Releases](https://github.com/fohristiwhirl/nibbler/releases) section.

 ![Screenshot](https://user-images.githubusercontent.com/16438795/60089290-10f58780-9738-11e9-828a-6ebac5366376.png)

 # Features